© All Rights Reserved Utrecht

 Although abundant in coffee shops marijuana, or cannabis, is still a controlled substance.
 Possession and production for personal use are misdemeanors and can be punished by a fine.
 Although officially illegal, possession for personal use up to 5 grams won't lead to fines.

 Even though the coffee shops have been a growing industry the new conservative government in the Netherlands plans to crack down.
-By the end of the end of the year, for the southern provinces of Limburg, Noord Brabant and Zeeland, the new government wants to ban non-Dutch residents from using the coffee shops and only allow each coffee shop to have 1,500 members.
+By the end of the end of the year, for the southern provinces of Limburg, North Brabant and Zeeland, the new government wants to ban non-Dutch residents from using the coffee shops and only allow each coffee shop to have 1,500 members.
 These measures will then be extended to all of the Netherlands by 2012.
-The towns of Maastricht and Terneuzen have already restricted the sale of cannabis to foreigners.
+The cities of Maastricht and Terneuzen have already restricted the sale of cannabis to foreigners.

 Importing or exporting any type of classified drug is a serious offense.
 The penalty is 12 to 16 years for a hard drug and a maximum of 4 years for the import or export of large amounts of cannabis.
 It is also against the law to operate a car while under the influence of any drug and the police have the right to test anyone they suspect of being under the influence.